-The Cassegrain rotator has a full-range of 540 degr so that the position angle of the focal plane with respect to the sky may be chosen freely.
-The autoguiders are fully 180-deg symmetric, so if desired one can observe a field at two camera angles 180 degr apart while re-using the same guide star and LOWFS stars.
+The Cassegrain rotator has a full-range of 540 deg so that the position angle of the focal plane with respect to the sky may be chosen freely.
+The autoguiders are fully 180-deg symmetric, so if desired one can observe a field at two camera angles 180 deg apart while re-using the same guide star and Low Order Wavefront Sensors (LOWFS) stars, but with a proper paf files and re-acquisition, to re-assign the guide stars to the opposite LOWFS.

 The camera faces forward, towards the secondary mirror.
 The light, after bouncing off the primary and the secondary, enters the instrument through a 95 cm diameter entrance window, and then it passes through three corrector lenses (all made of IR-grade fused silica), and the filter wheel, to reach the 16 detectors assembly at the focal plane.
 The lenses remove the field curvature to allow a large planar array of detectors to be used, while controlling the off-axis aberrations and chromatic effects.
-The optical layout of the telescope+camera system is shown in Figure 2, and a camera cut off is shown in Figures 3 and 4.
+The optical layout of the telescope+camera system is shown in Figure 2, and camera cut offs are shown in Figures 3 and 4.

 Two fixed autoguiders and active optics wave-front sensors are integral part of the camera.
-They use CCDs operating at $\sim\!800\,\mathrm{nm}$ (roughly I-band), to control the telescope tracking and to achieve active optics control in the telescope, to correct the flexure and other opto-mechanical effects arising from both the telescope and camera parts of the system.
-There are two LOWFS, a HOWFS, and the light reaches them via corresponding beamsplitters to provide two out-of-focus images, used in the analysis.
+They use CCDs operating at $\sim\!800\,\mathrm{nm}$ (roughly I-band), to control the telescope tracking and to achieve active optics control at the telescope, to correct the flexture and other opto-mechanical effects arising from both the telescope and camera parts of the system.
+There are two Low Order Wavefront Sensors (LOWFS), a High Order Wavefront Sensor (HOWFS), and the light reaches them via corresponding beamsplitters to provide two out-of-focus images, used in the analysis.

-The VIRCAM field distortion can be noticeable: it is expected that the difference between the pixel scale averaged over the entire field of view and the on-axis pixel scale may reach 0.85%, with up to three times larger radial variations.
-Therefore, pixels can be combined without re-binning only for small jitters, up to $\sim \!
-10 \, \mathrm{px}$.
-However, in most cases the sky background removal will dictate the usage of larger jitters, and the data reduction will require re-binning of pixels when coadding frames at different jitter positions.
+The VIRCAM field distortion can be noticeable: it is expected that the difference between the pixel scale averaged over the entire field of view and the on-axis pixel scale may reach 0.89%, with up to three times larger radial variations (for more details on the pixel scale variation accross the field of view see Sec.
+7.8.3).
+Therefore, pixels can be combined without re-binning only for small jitters up to $\sim$ 10 px, and if no microsteps are used (because they by default are fraction of the pixel size).
+However, in most cases the sky background removal will dictate the usage of larger jitters, and the data reduction will require re-binning of pixels when co-adding frames at different jitter positions.